 Components of vital signs

-Usually four signs are considered as vital signs
+Usually, four signs are considered vital signs

-- Blood pressure: commonly written as BP
+1. Blood pressure: commonly written as BP

-- Pulse
+2. Pulse

-- Temperature
+3. Temperature

-rat
+4. Respiratory rat

 Other signs are

-- Height
+1. Height

-- Weight
+2. Weight

-- Oxygen saturation
+3. Oxygen saturation

 Blood Pressure

 Blood pressure or BP is by far the most important vital sign.
-Any examination is incomplete without it no matter what the age of patient.
+Any examination is incomplete without it no matter what the age of the patient.

 Pulse rate

 Pulse is the second most important vital sign.
-If a physician is well versed with the importance and types of pulses in different diseases, he can pick up the disease by mere physical examination.
+If a physician is well versed in the importance and types of pulses in different diseases, he can pick up the disease by mere physical examination.
 He may not need any further investigations.

 By pulse, we mostly mean the radial or brachial pulse rate per minute.
 Normal ranges of the pulse are different in different age groups.
 In a normal healthy adult, it is around 60 to 100 beats per minute and an average of 72 beats per minute or BPM.